open-amt-cloud-toolkit/ui-toolkit/docs/domainFeatures.md

 </div>

-On click of 'new' button a flyout with a form to enter the Domain details will open and one can enter the details and click the create button to save the Domain in database.
+On click of 'New' button a flyout with a form to enter the Domain details will open and one can enter the details and click the create button to save the Domain in database.

 <div align="center">
 	<img src="assets/images/domainCreateFlyout.png"  width="600" height="auto"/>